For the average person who wants to lose weight

 You should get used to reading the food composition from the labels, so that you can compare the number of calories from various types of food.
 Make sure that you look at the number of calories for the same food weight, and perhaps calculate it for the portions that you actually eat.
 Be aware that some producers show with a big font the number of calories for a lower weight than standard (100 grams) so that the buyers would think the food actually contains fewer calories.

 It's not necessary to avoid sweets, but it's necessary to consider them treats not food.
 This is because they are usually made with 50...75% sugar, flour and fat, which means that a cake could easily contain 3 times more calories than 100 grams of lean meat (which has no visible fat on it).
-You should be most careful about sweets made with about 50% fats and 50% sugar; this combination appears to make it very difficult for the body to tell you to stop eating.
+You should be most careful about sweets made with about 50% fats and 50% sugar, like cakes, doughnuts; this combination appears to make it very difficult for the body to tell you to stop eating.

 Juices (from fruits or artificial) contain a lot of calories due to the high amount of sugar (natural or factory added).
 For example, Pepsi and Coke have about 10% refined sugar, which for a 1 liter bottle a day is enormous.
-Fruit juices contain the same amount of natural sugars.
+Fruit juices contain about the same amount of natural sugars.

-A kilogram (2 pounds) of vegetables (including fruits) offer, for example, the same amount of calories as 100 grams of milk chocolate, but while such a chocolate is easily eaten at one time, a kilogram of raw vegetables (including fruits) just doesn't fit in the average stomach (of a thin person).
+A kilogram (2 pounds) of vegetables (including fruits) offer, for example, the same amount of calories as 100 grams of chocolate, but while such a chocolate is easily eaten at one time, a kilogram of raw vegetables (including fruits) just doesn't fit in the average stomach (of a thin person).
 What's more, the body will assimilate a smaller amount of the calories from the vegetables (including fruits) because of their fiber.

 If you feel that you want to eat something but you don't know what, or you eat and your cravings are not satisfied, it's likely that you have a deficiency of some essential nutrient(s) or water.